sonic-net/SONiC/doc/database/multi_database_instances.md

 ![center](./img/db_redis_save.png)

 For the new design, the database instances is changed in new version, so after the warm-reboot, it will restore data into the single default database only.
 We need to do something to move to databases into correct database instances according to the database\_config.json.
 I am think we can use "redis-cli MIGRATE" to place the database into the correct instance after database restore but before we start to use it.
 ```powershell
 redis-cli -n 3 --raw KEYS '*' | xargs redis-cli -n 3 MIGRATE 127.0.0.1 6380 "" 1 5000 KEYS
 ```

+OR we need to restore all the new isntances with the same data in old isntances before warm-reboot and delete the unecessary ones via rdb files.

+Discussed with Guohan's team offline, we won't support all the warmreboot cases when the database\_config.json file changed.
+We only want to accept the database instances spliting situation.
+For example , before warmrebbot, there is two instances and after there are four isntances, we can use rdb file to restoring all data in four instances and then write a logic to flush uncessary database on each instance.
+This logic will be done in a new script which will be executed after warmreboot database restoration.

 ![center](./img/db_restore_new.png)